 Explain your PhD in just three minutes

 An 80,000-word PhD would normally take nine hours to present.
-The Three Minute Thesis (3MT®) competition, developed by The University of Queensland (UQ), challenges doctoral students to do it in three minutes using just one slide and no props.
+The Three Minute Thesis (3MT®) competition, developed by The University of Queensland (UQ), challenges doctoral students to do it in three minutes using just one slide and no props!

-Why take part
+Why take part?

 You will gain valuable, transferable skills in research communication and presentation.
-You will develop a concise ‘elevator pitch’ about your work in language appropriate to non-specialist audiences – a skill useful wherever your PhD takes you.
+You will develop a concise ‘elevator pitch’ about your work in language appropriate to non-specialist audiences – a skill useful wherever your PhD or doctorate takes you.

 You’ll also gain important exposure for the work you’re doing.
 Previous finalists have used the platform to reach new audiences with their research, helping them secure new funding or develop important collaborations.
 Rob Edinburgh, who won the University of Bath 3MT® final and went on to present in the National Final in 2019, said: